AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![Step18](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step18.png)

 19. Go back to the import setup.
 The newly created connection should be there.
-Select it and then click on **SAVE**
+Select it and then click **SAVE**

     ![Step19](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step19.png)

 20. The Related resource for data connection is now resolved, the import button should be enabled now.
-Click on **IMPORT**
+Click **IMPORT**

 21. Once the import is completed, the following message should be displayed

     ![Step21](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step21.png)

-22. Click on the Apps button again.
-Now the Safe Workplace Canvas App should be displayed.
+22. Click the Apps button again.
+The Safe Workplace Canvas App should now be displayed.

     ![IMG9](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2009.png)

 Installation will add the configuration for the Safe Workplace Contact Tracing app

-Select the Admin App to open the model driven app that lets you configure the rest of the deployment settings.
-The admin app has several entities where you can add and manage data for your system.
+Select the Admin App to open the model driven app that lets you configure the remainder of the deployment settings.
+The admin app has several entities that allow you to add and manage data for your system.
 You can use the area picker in the lower part of the left navigation pane to select a different area (Safe Place or Administration).
-Please review the demo of the solution to obtain more infromation about how to use the Administration options of the app.
+Please review the demo of the solution for more infromation on how to use the Administration options of the app.

 ![IMG10](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2010.png)

-### Step 4: Update the app branding and tracking level
+### Step 4: Update the App Branding and Tracking Level

 You can change the app icon or display name of the Admin and mobile apps to match the branding of your organization.